mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 Check all the application resources are deployed in Kubernetes and make sure the corresponding pods are `Running`:

-`kubectl get all -l name=hello-kubernetes`{{execute}}
+`kubectl get all -l app.kubernetes.io/name=hello-kubernetes`{{execute}}

-All deployed resources for the app have the `hello-kubernetes` value for the `name` label.
+All deployed resources for the app have the `hello-kubernetes` value for the `app.kubernetes.io/name` label.
 You can find the labels in the [YAML files](https://github.com/mluyo3414/hello-kubernetes/blob/main/deploy/resources/service.yaml#L6).
 Labels are used to group resources easily.

 Get the pod name and expose the application to verify it is running: